Here are our Top Tips from the kitchen designers at Colour Supplies, to help get you started designing your dream fitted kitchen:

 Pick a cabinet style that matches your home

-Have a look at pictures online or in magazines and decide what cabinets you want in your new kitchen.
+Take a look at pictures online or in magazines to decide what cabinets you want in your new kitchen.
 Your cabinetry could reflect elements and colours that already exist in your home, if your rooms flow from one to another.

 Don’t worry if you’re finding it difficult to choose a colour scheme or material.
-Start with one item already in your home that you love, perhaps a cushion, a lamp or an ornament, and work from that.
+Perhaps start with one item already in your home that you love, perhaps a cushion, a lamp or an ornament, and work from that.
 This item can influence your choice of material for your kitchen cabinets, worktops or paint colour.
-You'll want to think about how modern or traditional you want to be too.
+You'll want to think about how modern or traditional you want your new fitted kitchen to be too.
 Some kitchen styles look great in an open, loft-style apartment, but won't look so great in a farmhouse kitchen!